Hawaii Timeshare Foreclosure and Right to Cancel Laws

 • personally delivering a notice of the cancellation at the address specified in the contract, or

 The notice is considered given on the date that you hand-deliver or mail the cancellation.
 (Haw.
-Rev. Stat. § 514E-8).
+Rev. Stat. § 514E-8 (2024).)

-The Contract Can't Waive the Right of Cancellation
+A Hawaii Timeshare Contract Can't Waive the Right of Cancellation

 The timeshare contract can't contain a waiver of your right to cancel.
 (Haw.
-Rev. Stat. § 514E-11(7)).
+Rev. Stat. § 514E-11(7) (2024).)

-Other Protections for Timeshare Purchasers in Hawaii
+Other Timeshare Laws in Hawaii

 Timeshare salespeople are known for using hard-sell tactics and misrepresentations to get you to make a snap decision about buying a timeshare.
-To protect potential purchasers, Hawaii law requires timeshare sellers to have a license, limits how sellers can use free gifts when trying to sell timeshares, requires sellers to use an escrow account in timeshare sales, and prohibits deceptive sales practices.
+To protect potential purchasers, Hawaii law:

-Protections When Sellers Offer Promotional Devices
+Protections When Hawaii Timeshare Sellers Offer Promotional Devices

 Timeshare sellers often use free items or complimentary recreational activities to get people to attend sales presentations.
 Hawaii has strict requirements and restrictions on the use of promotional devices, including entertainment, prizes, gifts, food, drinks, games, transportation, luaus, ocean recreational activities, land recreational activities, aerial recreational activities, tours, or other inducements in selling timeshares.